 Investment property is measured using the fair value model.
 Under the fair value model, investment property is carried at its fair value at the reporting date.
-Any gain or loss arising from a change in the fair value of the property is included in surplus or deficit for the period in which it arises.
+Any gain or loss arising from a change in the fair value of the property is recognised in the Statement of Financial Performance for the period in which it arises.